tpf/grants-perlfoundation-org/README.md

 We (the Perl community) currently do not have a CPAN module that handles [OData](https://www.odata.org/).
 There seems to be an attempt to do it in [OData::Client](https://github.com/mrallen1/OData-Client) but it's not finished yet, and I fit doesn't get a care taker, it will never be done.
 Also, there is client and server parts.
 Let's get both :)

 Side node: Eventually, I'm too dumb to see that we don't need one because Perl can do it out oft he box.
-But if this is the case, eventuelly, it would be a good idea to put up a grant to create a document describing how to use OData with Perl (like this one).
+But if this is the case, eventually, it would be a good idea to put up a grant to create a document describing how to use OData with Perl (like this one).

 ## Tooling
 ### [Update PPI for more recent constructs](https://rjbs.manxome.org/rubric/entry/1964) (from @rjbs)